-Inside the key the “AllowRemoteConnections” DWORD value should be created specifying whether the remote connections are allowed.
+Inside the key the "AllowRemoteConnections" DWORD value must be created, specifying whether the remote connections are allowed.

-It is possible to enable logging on license server.
-The following registry key should be present:
+It is possible to enable logging on a license server.
+The following registry key must be present:

 LogFolder – specifies the folder location where the log files are stored;